-Patanjali talks about attaining superpower in section IV of Yoga Sutras.
+Maharishi Patanjali talks about attaining a superpower in section IV of Yoga Sutras.
 The verse provides five ways of attaining the supernatural powers:

 - By birth: This is part of the hereditary transfer where the spiritually advanced parents transfer their superpowers to their offspring.
 It could also be that one can achieve a superpower because of the things they had achieved in their previous lives.

 - Medicine: Superpower can be achieved with certain drugs that have miraculous power.
 In Ramayana, Sanjeevini herb brought Lakshmana back to life

 - Mantra: Chanting mantra is said to grant powers to the prayers who chant special mantras in Vedas.
 Because of the power of those words and the self-discipline that chanting of the mantras can bring.